erangi/kdmt/README.md

 The Keydomet wrapper takes 2 type arguments:
 1. Underlying string implementation, e.g., std::string
-2. The amount of string to cache in the Keydomet, using the KeydometSize enum.
+2. The amount of string to cache in the Keydomet, using the prefix_size enum.
 32 bits would make a good starting point, but other sizes may turn out to be better in your case.

 On the data structure you'd like to optimize, simply replace the string type used as the key with the Keydomet wrapper: instead of map\<string, string\>, use map\<Keydomet\<string, KeyDometSize::SIZE_32BIT\>, string\, std::less\<\>\>.
 The less\<\> part is required for a transparent comparator to be used, allowing comparison of different types (as long as they support it).

-Lastly, use the makeFindKey function to generate a Keydomet lookup key from the original string argument.
+Lastly, use the make_find_key function to generate a Keydomet lookup key from the original string argument.
 The function detects whether the container uses a transparent comperator, and if so avoids constructing a new string (as part of the Keydomet), using a Keydomet of a view instead.

 ## Results ##